modin-project/modin/docs/installation.rst

 Installation
 ============

-There are a couple of ways to install Modin.
+There are several ways to install Modin.
 Most users will want to install with ``pip`` or using ``conda`` tool, but some users may want to build from the master branch on the `GitHub repo`_.
 The master branch has the most recent patches, but may be less stable than a release installed from ``pip`` or ``conda``.